Proantagonist/SupremeGamingRules/Ark/PVE/pve.md

 ### **Super Breeds**

 Super Breeds are defined as any dino with a base level of over 800.
 These dinos have been bred to have the highest values in at least 2 stats.
 Super Breed dinos are the property of the breeder and can only be traded, gifted, bred or used in boss fights at the original breeder's discretion.
 If caught with a Super Breed line that is not yours, the dinos will be removed from your possession and additional punishments will follow based on the severity of the violation.

+**DO NOT** cross-breed supers with regular tames.
+  - Breeders Responsibilities:
+    - Be cautious as to who you issue your super bred dinos to.
+    - IF a super bred dino is involved in griefing - it will be destroyed.
+  - Breeders Rights:
+    - Issue/Exchange their super breeds with whomever they wish.
+    - There are no limitations to what you can breed.

 Please reference [this forum category](https://www.supremegaming.gg/forums/category/15/pve-super-breeding-registration) for the list of registered Super Breeds and their authorised users.